kartik-venugopal/aural-player/Documentation/NewREADME.md

 ## Overview

-Aural Player is an audio player for macOS.
-It aims to bring that nostalgic Winamp experience to macOS, emphasizing simplicity, ease of use. and fun!
-The new 4.0 version brings with it enhanced usability, better aesthetics, and new ways to browse, search, and organize your music collection.

-Aural can do a lot, but at its core, it's about drag-drop-and-play.
-In this online streaming age, if you still have a bunch of audio files collecting dust on your hard drive  ... then this app is for you!
-Check out the rich new library and file system browser.
+Aural is an audio file player for macOS.
+If you loved Winamp on Windows, chances are you'll love Aural 😉 Made for those who still have a bunch of audio files sitting around, the main aims here are ease of use, being able to tinker with sound (if that's your thing), and customizability.

+If you're a long-time user, you'll notice the many improvements in v4 - better aesthetics, enhanced usability, and new ways to browse, search, and organize your music collection.
+Note - while "preview" releases are available now, v4 is still in development and expected to come out in late 2024.

+### Project philosophy

+Aural doesn't aim to be perfect or to be the best player out there.
+This is an app that aims to be fun, to incorporate ideas from its community of users, and to incrementally improve over time.
+It wouldn't have made it this far without all the amazing user feedback and bug reports 🙏

+## Standout features

+### Extensive audio formats support

-With far-reaching audio formats support, you can throw almost anything at Aural and it will probably be able to play it :)
+Thanks to the power of ffmpeg, you can throw almost any format at Aural and it will probably be able to play it!
+FLAC, Vorbis, Opus, APE, Musepack, and WMA are some of the many formats supported, in addition to all native (CoreAudio) formats.

 If you're an audiophile who needs each track to sound a certain way, you'll appreciate the built-in effects and AU plugin support.
 Aural can also remember your sound settings per track!